steven2801/C23-PC717/README.md

-# Food Quality Detector, Bangkit 2023 Final Capstone Project
+# Whole Foods Quality Detector, Bangkit 2023 Final Capstone Project

 Mobile app that detects whether a food is fresh or stale using Stratified CNN model.